 We’re sure you’ve been there, we all have.
-Hiring for software engineers in the UK is currently very challenging, and this challenge is typically met with “There is such a talent shortage”.
+Hiring developers in the UK is currently incredibly challenging and is met with “There is such a talent shortage”.
 We’re inclined to agree BUT not for the reasons that most people think.
-At the point of writing the amount of people with the term “Software Engineer” in their LinkedIn profile (UK) stands at circa 1,245,000 split across a Software Engineering Manager, Lead, Principal, Software Engineer, Graduate, and Junior.
+At the point of writing the amount of people with the term “Software Engineer” in their LinkedIn profile (UK) stands at circa 1,245,000.
+This is split across a Software Engineering Manager, Lead, Principal, Software Engineer, Graduate, and Junior.
 So, first of all, is there really such a vast talent shortage of developers in the UK at the moment?
 Our answer… NO.

 First and foremost, there has been lots of feedback to suggest that entering the industry is an issue.

-If you go back 25 years, pre-Y2K glitch, then the way into the industry was relatively straightforward, if you could code and understood the fundamentals then you would be able to get in somewhere, and once you had experience, you were set.
+If you go back 25 years, pre-Y2K glitch, then the way into the industry was relatively straightforward.
+If you could code and understood the fundamentals, then you would be able to get in somewhere.
+Once you had experience, you were set.
 Post Y2K glitch, you would ideally have a computer science degree and some independent work you had completed, and this would have been enough.
-If you look at the last 5-10 years the sector has changed, there are bootcamps, more universities than ever providing CompSci degrees, self-taught learners, apprenticeships, the list goes on.
-Now, you’re thinking, “Surely the breadth of ways to learn should increase entry” – We hate to break it to you, but it’s the wrong way of thinking.
+If you look at the last 5-10 years the sector has changed.
+Now there are bootcamps, more universities than ever providing CompSci degrees, self-taught learners, apprenticeships, the list goes on.
+Now, you’re thinking, “Surely the breadth of ways to learn should increase entry” … We hate to break it to you, but it’s the wrong way of thinking.

 Previously, the learnings were more uniform.
 At university you were taught C, Java, Python, and a bit of PHP (this is just a rough guide) but you were taught about the fundamentals, the rhymes and rhythms of Computer Science.
 Through Bootcamps, you learn how to code and how to build projects, but less about the fundamentals of computing.
 Apprenticeships – you learn all about the commercial aspects that you wouldn’t normally get but the learning is less theoretical and more hands-on.
 What we are trying to say is that it is hard to assess the standard of each junior software engineer as they all come from different backgrounds.
 This is why there is now a 2-3 years’ experience expectation on all junior developer positions.
 This is supported by the number of people who are in Junior/Graduate developer roles, 56,000 out of the 1.2million.

-Considering the number of people entering the market is slowing down but not evaporating, why else is there this perception of a talent shortage?
+Considering the limited number of people entering the market, why else is there this perception of a talent shortage?
 One word, speed.

 This diversification in technology creates new “preferred technologies” for software developers.
 Engineers set up their own companies with their preferences and then expect to hire people with those skills already.
-In the UK (https://technation.io/news/new-tech-business-launched-every-half-an-hour-in-the-uk-in-2020/) there are roughly 20,000 new businesses launched in the tech space each year.
-The entrepreneurs behind them have their preferences, if they aren’t developers themselves, they will have a CTO with their own tech stack, this array of technologies leads to a cacophony of tech stacks that makes it incredibly niche and therefore difficult to source the talent that each company wants while having enough experience in the relevant tech.
+In the UK 20,000 new businesses launch in the tech space each year.
+The entrepreneurs behind them have their preferences.
+If they aren’t developers themselves, they will have a CTO with their own tech stack.
+This array of technologies leads to a cacophony of tech stacks that makes it difficult to source the talent.

 Are you starting to see the issue?